 Filing for Disability in Pennsylvania

-The initial application for Social Security Disability (SSD, or SSDI) and Supplemental Security Insurance (SSI) disability is identical for every state, because both SSD and SSI are federal programs.
-However, for Pennsylvania applicants, a state agency in Pennsylvania handles the review of the initial disability application after the local SSA does a general overview of the application.
+The initial application for Social Security Disability Insurance (SSDI) and Supplemental Security Insurance (SSI) disability is identical for every state, because both SSDI and SSI are federal programs.

 Stage of Application